Skip to content

 Level of accounting support

 If you need more support from your accountant, that will obviously push the fee up.
-If you have no idea about accounting, you are likely need more help from your accountant to teach you from the basic GST ruling, bank reconciliation and so on.
-However, if you have been in business for many years, you may already know all the tax deadlines, xero functions, which requires less help from you accountant.
+If you have no idea about accounting, you are likely in need of more help from your accountant to teach you, from the basic GST ruling, bank reconciliation and so on.
+However, if you have been in business for many years, you may already know all the tax deadlines, Xero functions, which requires less help from your accountant.

 Businesses operating under different business structures have an impact on the level of accounting support you need.
 Sole traders won’t need the same level of support as a business operating under trust or company structures.
 The bare minimum support you need from your accountant is to meet compliance with IRD.
 However, if you’re running a small business as a sole trader, your accounting and tax requirements will be more straightforward than trusts or companies.
 You can read more on business structure in this article.